RedisLabs/redislabs-docs/content/rs/security/certificates/create-certificates.md

 1. We strongly recommend using a strong hash algorithm, such as <nobr>SHA-256</nobr> or <nobr>SHA-512</nobr>.

     Individual operating systems might limit access to specific algorithms.
-(For example, Ubuntu 20.04 [limits  access](https://manpages.ubuntu.com/manpages/focal/man7/crypto-policies.7.html) to <nobr>SHA-1</nobr>.)
+For example, Ubuntu 20.04 [limits  access](https://manpages.ubuntu.com/manpages/focal/man7/crypto-policies.7.html) to <nobr>SHA-1</nobr>.
 In such cases, Redis Enterprise Software is limited to the features supported by the underlying operating system.

-### Creating certificates
+### Create certificates

 The actual process of creating CA-signed certificates varies according to the CA.  In addition, your security team may have custom instructions that you need to follow.